frontend-fun/course-materials/setup.md

 These are instructions for instructors to adopt our curriculum.

-# The Repos

-Once you've been added as an Adopter, you have access to:

-- The `frontend-fun/tasks-autograder` (private) repo holds the autograding logic.
-We put the test folders into `staging_main/tasks/`, and it will create an uploadable zip file for GradeScope, one for each task.
-We only have to upload those to gradescope once, since after that they'll just pull from this repository. <https://github.com/frontend-fun/tasks-autograder>
-- The `tasks` repo is now up to date with the latest versions of react and my fancy build script.
-In addition to building and publishing the students code with less hassle (no more weird `GITHUB_TOKENS`, just turn on github pages and actions), it builds a "Quick Links" (accessible at `https://<repo-url>/quick`) page with links to the github repo, a gitinspector report, data dumps from the install/lint/build/test phases (even if one step fails), dumps md5 hashsums of the critical files (to help check for tampered instructor files). <https://frontend-fun.github.io/tasks/docs/quick-links.html>
-- Once we set it up in canvas, students will be able to submit their tasks' repo on gradescope directly from GradeScope embedded in Canvas.
-I put you in a gradescope course that lets you see the feedback they get, which we can tweak by adjusting the autograder repo.

 # Setting up the Assignments

 We don't use github classroom for these.
 You just need to setup the GradeScope course in Canvas.